dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 ## Run and test the app locally

 The sample app is now ready for testing.
-Verify that the submitted form data is sent to Azure Blob Storage and Azure Queue Storage by completing the following steps:
+Verify that the submitted form data is persisted to the database by completing the following steps:

 1. Press the run button at the top of Visual Studio to launch your .NET Aspire app dashboard in the browser.
 1. On the projects page, in the **AspireSQLEFCore** row, click the link in the **Endpoints** column to open the UI of your app.